codefresh-contrib/helm-sample-app/README.md

 ![Helm plus Codefresh](codefresh-helm.jpg)

 This is an example Go application packaged with Docker and Helm.
-It is compiled using Codefresh.
+It is compiled using Codefresh.f

 ## Create a multi-stage docker image